 What is a Share of Stock?

-If you own a share of a company’s stock, you have a vested interest in its success.
+If you own a share of stock, you have a vested interest in a company’s success.
 Shares are a unit of investment that represents ownership in an entity—this includes both share of a stock or shares of a fund.
 Shares are usually issued when companies or funds want to raise capital.
 The more shares you own, the larger your ownership stake in the enterprise.